What Are the Treatments for Diaper Rash?

 So, plan ahead.
 Learn how to treat diaper rash and prevent flare-ups.
 Your baby's little bottom will thank you!

-- Leaving a wet or dirty diaper on too long
+- You leave a wet or dirty diaper on too long

-- Rubbing or chafing against the diaper itself
+- Your baby’s skin rubs or chafes against the diaper itself

 Babies get a diaper rash more often when they: